sbutori/aws-saa-03-notes/2 - Course Fundamentals and AWS Accounts/notes.md

 ### Account Tips

-- [TIP]: Always a good idea to update Alternate Contacts if you're using this account in the real world
+- [TIP]: It's always a good idea to update Alternate Contacts if you're using this account in the real world
-- [TIP]: IAM User and Role Access to Billing Information, click "Edit", check Activate IAM Access
+- [TIP]: To allow IAM User and Role Access to Billing Information, click "Edit", check Activate IAM Access
-  - If this IAM box isn't checked, even an IAM ID will full admin permissions wouldn't be able to access the billing console
+  - If this IAM box isn't checked, even an IAM ID will full admin permissions wont't be able to access the billing console

 ## 2. Add root user MFA to secure the General AWS account